liuruomeng/liuruomeng.github.io/index.md

 For any possible cooperation or help, contact me at [lrrrmmm0413@gmail.com](mailto:lrrmmm0413@gmail.com) or [liuruomeng@ucass.edu.cn](mailto:liuruomeng@ucass.edu.cn) -->

-**Ruomeng Liu** is a M.Phil. cadidate @HKU, advised by Prof.King-wa Fu, fully funded by PGS.
-He now is a visiting scholar at Ohio State University, supervised by Zheng Joyce Wang.
-He will join Stanford Communication Department 2026fall.

 Ruomeng obtained B.A. at [University of Chinese Academy of Social Sciences](https://www.ucass.edu.cn/en/index.htm) , advised by Prof. [Fen Xiang](http://www.mediaresearch.cn/xwx/sdtj/201510/t20151010_2489106.shtml), [Institue of Journalism and Communication](http://www.mediaresearch.cn/), [Chinese Academy of Social Sciences](http://casseng.cssn.cn/).
 He also studied at [University of California, Davis](https://communication.ucdavis.edu/) for the 2022fall quarter.